Manivasagam

-Manivasagam (died 2001) was an Indian film director, producer and screenwriter who worked on Tamil films.
+Manivasagam (died 2001) was an Indian film director, producer and screenwriter who worked mainly in Tamil cinema.

 Career

 Manivasagam began his career with Namma Ooru Poovatha (1990) and continued to work on village action dramas, often collaborating with actor Sarath Kumar.
 He often produced his own films, and credited his wife, Rajeswari Manivasagam, as the chief producer.
 The failure of his film, Nadodi Mannan (1995), prompted the director to take a break from directing films.
 His final release was Mappillai Gounder (1997) which also opened to negative reviews and performed poorly at the box office.
 Manivasagam died in 2001.

 Personal life

 His son Gandhi made his directorial debut with Kalavani Mappillai starring Attakathi Dinesh.